 Summary of Product Characteristics Updated 15-Aug-2019 | SANOFI

-Buserelin should not be used if the tumour is found to be insensitive to hormone manipulation, after surgical removal of the testes.
-It is contraindicated in cases of known hypersensitivity to benzalkonium chloride, LHRH or buserelin.
-It should not be used during pregnancy or lactation (see 4.6 Pregnancy and lactation).
+Buserelin should not be used if the tumour is found to be insensitive to hormone manipulation or in cases of undiagnosed vaginal bleeding.
+It is contraindicated in cases of known hypersensitivity to LHRH, buserelin or any of the excipients.
+It should not be used during pregnancy or lactation (see section 4.6 Pregnancy and lactation).

 In patients with hypertension, blood pressure must be monitored regularly (risk of deterioration of blood pressure levels).

 Androgen deprivation therapy may prolong the QT interval.